Skip to content

 Are figs vegan or not?

 Are figs vegan?
 If you're asking yourself this question or wondering why the sweet tropical fruit might be associated with animal suffering, you've come to the right place!
-In fact, there is no general answer to the initial question.
-After all, there are different types of figs that reproduce in different ways.
-The figs we know from the supermarket actually need animal assistance to reproduce.
+In fact, the initial question cannot be answered in a general way.
+After all, there are different varieties of figs that propagate in different ways.
+The figs we know from the supermarket actually need animal support to reproduce.
 So are vegans allowed to eat figs?

-In this article, you can now find out briefly and concisely which animal the Plant pollinatedwhether figs are still suitable for vegans and whether there are figs that are guaranteed to be purely plant-based.
+In this article you will now learn in a nutshell what animal the Plant pollinatedwhether figs are nevertheless suitable for vegans and whether there are also figs that are guaranteed to have a purely plant-based origin.
 Let's go!

 Why are many figs not vegan?